-Javier Valdez Cárdenas was shot and killed on May 15 near the offices of Ríodoce, the local weekly he founded in 2003 in Culiacán, the capital of Sinaloa state, according to media reports.
+Investigative reporter and editor Javier Valdez Cárdenas was fatally shot on May 15, 2017, near the editorial offices of Riodoce, the investigative weekly he co-founded in 2003 in the northern Mexican city of Culiacán.
+He was 50 years old.

 According to news reports and statements by Sinaloa state Attorney General Juan José Rios, Valdez was shot around noon, shortly after he left the offices of Riodoce.
 Unknown assailants blocked his way, dragged him out of his car and shot him at least 12 times.
 Valdez died shortly after.
 The attackers fled in his vehicle, which was later found abandoned not far from the scene of the crime, state and federal authorities told CPJ in the days following the murder.
 They also told CPJ that Valdez's laptop computer and mobile phone had been taken.